Satstef/SingSong/README.md

   def create_app(config_class=Production):
       app = Flask('SingSong')
   ```
-- Set the **SECRET_KEY** variable to get the key that will be utilized from flask
+- Set the **SECRET_KEY** variable.
+If in Development configuration, you may utilize the given SECRET_KEY to test the application.
+In production need to change the key and give another one.
-(for example the creation of email token).
 From shell:
 `(venv) $ export SECRET_KEY=b'secretkey'`

 - Initialize Database **sqlite3** from shell.